ChidiNdego/Edge-AI/README.md

 # Edge-AI
-This repo contains the three projects completed from the Intel Edge AI IoT Developers Nanodegree program with Udacity.
+This repo contains the three projects completed for the fulfilment of Intel Edge AI for IoT Developers Nanodegree program with Udacity.

 Do well to check the README content of each project to get further insight.